Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Abstract

 \section{Abstract}

-We study the semimartingale properties for the generalized fractional Brownian motion (GFBM) introduced by Pang and Taqqu (2019) and discuss the applications of the GFBM and its mixtures to financial models, including stock price and rough volatility.
+We study the semimartingale properties for the generalized fractional Brownian motion (GFBM) introduced by Pang and Taqqu (2019) and discuss the applications of the GFBM and its mixtures to financial asset pricing.
 The GFBM is self-similar and has non-stationary increments, whose Hurst index $H \in (0,1)$ is determined by two parameters.
-We identify the region of these two parameter values where the GFBM is a semimartingale.
-Specifically, in one region resulting in $H\in (1/2,1)$, it is in fact a process of finite variation and differentiable, and in another region also resulting in $H\in (1/2,1)$ it is not a semimartingale.
-For regions resulting in $H \in (0,1/2]$ except the Brownian motion case, the GFBM is also not a semimartingale.
-We also establish $p$-variation results of the GFBM, which are used to provide an alternative proof of the non-semimartingale property when $H < 1/2$.
-We then study the semimartingale properties of the mixed process made up of an independent Brownian motion and a GFBM with a Hurst parameter $H \in (1/2,1)$, and derive the associated equivalent Brownian measure.

-We use the GFBM and its mixture with a BM to study financial asset models.
-The first application involves stock price models with long range dependence that generalize those using shot noise processes and FBMs.
-When the GFBM is a process of finite variation (resulting in $H\in (1/2,1)$), the mixed GFBM process as a stock price model is a Brownian motion with a random drift of finite variation.
-The second application involves rough stochastic volatility models.
-We focus in particular on a generalization of the rough Bergomi model introduced by Bayer, Friz and Gatheral (2016), where instead of using the standard FBM to model the volatility, we use the GFBM, and then derive an approximation for the VIX variance swaps and use numerical examples to illustrate the impact of the non-stationarity parameter.
+We identify the regions of these two parameter values where the GFBM is a semimartingale.

+We next study the mixed process made up of an independent BM and a GFBM and identify the range of parameters for it to be a semimartingale, which leads to $H \in (1/2,1)$ for the GFBM.
+We also derive the associated equivalent Brownian measure.
+This result is in great contrast with the mixed FBM with $H \in \{1/2\}\cup(3/4,1]$ proved by Cheridito (2001) and shows the significance of the additional parameter introduced in the GFBM.

+We then study the semimartingale asset pricing theory with the mixed GFBM, in presence of long range dependence, and applications in option pricing and portfolio optimization.
+Finally we discuss the implications of using GFBM on arbitrage theory, in particular, providing an example of semimartingale asset pricing model of long range dependence without arbitrage.